kubernetes-retired/kubefed/docs/userguide.md

 should be deleted before cleaning up the deployment, otherwise, the process will fail.

-Run the following command to perform a cleanup of the cluster registry and federation deployments:
+Run the following command to perform a cleanup of the cluster registry and kubefed deployments:

 ```bash
 ./scripts/delete-federation.sh
 ```

-The above script unjoins the all of the clusters from the federation control plane it deploys, by default.
+The above script unjoins the all of the clusters from the kubefed control plane it deploys, by default.

-On successful completion of the script, both `cluster1` and `cluster2` will be unjoined from the deployed federation control plane.
+On successful completion of the script, both `cluster1` and `cluster2` will be unjoined from the deployed kubefed control plane.

 ## Namespaced Federation